Narendra Modi says ‘only professional pessimists question $5-trillion economy goal’

 Prime Minister Narendra Modi on Saturday said that his government will achieve its goal of becoming a $5-trillion economy in the next five years.
 Modi made the remarks while launching the Bharatiya Janata Party’s membership drive in Varanasi.

 “Yesterday [Friday], on TV and today in newspapers, you must have heard and read about the goal of $5-trillion economy,” the prime minister said, addressing party workers.
 “It is very important for you all to understand what $5-trillion economy means and how it is connected to every Indian citizen.
-There is a saying in English: “size of the cake matters”, meaning, the bigger the cake, the bigger the slice people will get.
+There is a saying in English: ‘size of the cake matters’, meaning, the bigger the cake, the bigger the slice people will get.
 That is why we have goal of a $5-trillion dollar economy,”

 “We have presented the confidence that we have stepped in the field with a vision of coming 10 years,” Modi said.
 This is the prime minister’s first visit to his constituency after taking oath for the second time.